 Keep in mind that Park Passes may fill up early for special events.
 For example, Park Passes for Oct.
 1, 2021, are already full for annual passholders, who have a separate "well" of Park Pass availability.
 Hotels are also filling around this date, so we'd highly recommend booking if you plan to attend.

-10. Park hopping has returned — with some modifications.
+9. Park hopping has returned — with some modifications.

-11. Some resort hotels remain closed.
+10. Some resort hotels remain closed.

 Additionally, some resort hotel services have been suspended.
 Club-level service is temporarily unavailable.
 While Disney is offering its Magical Express transportation to and from the airport for resort hotel guests through the end of 2021, guests must now transport their own luggage.

-With the limited capacity on hotel rooms, we highly recommend booking as soon as you have your dates set, especially if it's during a traditionally busy time such as holidays, summer and spring break.
+Again, we highly recommend booking as soon as you have your dates set, especially if it's during a traditionally busy time such as holidays, summer and spring break.

-12. Water parks are slowly reopening.
+11. Water parks are slowly reopening.

 Disney's Blizzard Beach reopened March 7, 2021, with health and safety measures in place (read all about the experience in our Blizzard Beach guide).
 Disney’s Typhoon Lagoon water park remains closed until further notice.
-We are hopful both will reopen in this coming year!

-13. Extra Magic Hours are going away and a new Early Theme Park Entry benefit is coming.
+12. Extra Magic Hours are going away and a new Early Theme Park Entry benefit is coming.

-14. FastPass+ is not currently hoppening.
+13. FastPass+ is not currently hoppening.

 With expanded queues and physical distancing on rides, Disney has disabled FastPass+, its skip-the-regular lines service.
 The FastPass+ queues are still being used for guests with disabilities and Rider Swap, but for now, there is no way to make advance reservations for rides.

-15. MagicBands are no longer free, but you will have less need for them in 2021.
+14. MagicBands are no longer free, but you will have less need for them in 2021.

 As of January 2021, MagicBands are still available for purchase to all, but they are no longer provided free for resort hotel guests.
 Disney has brought some of the functionality of MagicBands to an all-new service called Disney MagicMobile.
 Disney MagicMobile provides a contactless way to access MagicBand features such as theme park entry through your iPhone, Apple Watch or other smart device.
 Guests can create a Disney MagicMobile pass through the My Disney Experience app and add it to their smart device’s digital wallet.
 Just like a MagicBand, MagicMobile works by holding or tapping your smart device near an access point.
 Digital room keys will continue to be available through My Disney Experience.

-16. Now more than ever, you need to plan your time in the parks.
+15. Now, more than ever, you need to plan your time in the parks.

 In this interim time without FastPass+ and the full return of entertainment, it is perhaps more important than ever to have a plan when visiting the parks.
-At least have all of your family members decide at the outset which rides are most important, so that no one is left disappointed.
+At least have all of your family members decide at the outset which rides are most important so that no one is left disappointed.
 If you want more direction than that, we frogs have added new Disney World park plans that take into account these changes to help you plan your best day.

-17. You need to know the latest ways to make reservations for Star Wars: Rise of the Resistance.
+16. You need to know the latest ways to make reservations for Star Wars: Rise of the Resistance.

-A virtual queue is the only way to ride Star Wars: Rise of the Resistance ... it's not always easy to do.
-Disney has added some capacity back to the attraction by adding clear plastic dividers to separate parties, but reservations for the most popular ride in all of its parks remains hard to come by.
+A virtual queue is the only way to ride Star Wars: Rise of the Resistance ... and it's not always easy to do.
+Disney has added some capacity back to the attraction by adding clear plastic dividers to separate parties, but reservations for the most popular ride in all of its parks remain hard to come by.
 If riding is a priority, consider making Disney's Hollywood Studios park reservations for multiple days and make sure to read up on our tips for securing a boarding pass on Star Wars: Rise of the Resistance.

-18. As soon as you know you're going, you should book the trip!
+17. As soon as you know you're going, you should book the trip!

 This goes for hotel reservations, park reservations and tickets.
-It's doubly true if you will be visiting during a holiday, peak times or major events, such as Disney World's 50th Anniversary.
+It's doubly true if you will be visiting during a holiday, peak times or major events, such as Disney World's 50th anniversary.
 With limited capacity and demand increasing, you need to book as soon as you feel comfortable doing so.

-19. Consider travel insurance.
+18. Consider travel insurance.

-While Undercover Tourist has generous refund and modification policies, in these times, you may want even more peace of mind.
+While Undercover Tourist has a generous refund and modification policies, in these times, you may want even more peace of mind.
 Our travel insurance offers reimbursement up to 100 percent for pre-paid, non-refundable tickets if you cancel or interrupt your vacation for a covered illness, injury and more.
 You'll find it as an easy add-on in your cart before you purchase!

 Here's to better times in 2021!
 While this is a lot to consider, we think the benefits of a fabulous Disney World family vacation are toadally worth it.
 Have a tip you think other vacationers would benefit from knowing?
-Share it in comments below!
+Share it in the comments below!

 Related: Best Time to Visit Disney World